Toporin/pysatochip/readme.md

 The Satochip wallet is currently in Beta, use with caution!
 In this phase, it is strongly recommended to use the software on the Bitcoin testnet first.
 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

-Rem: Pysatochip uses Python 3.x.
+Remark: Pysatochip uses Python 3.x.
 In case of error, check first that you are not trying to run with Python 2.x or with Python 2.x libraries.

 ### Satochip 2-Factor-Authentication (2FA)